CPAN-Security/security.metacpan.org/docs/glossary.md

 > 1. (CPANSec-2024) 🟩 SBOM Distributor.
 >     * SBOM Distributor roles distribute, curate, or index SBOM metadata — _They make sure the metadata and related artifacts are made **Available** to others_.
->     * They don't have any specific metadata fields that are commonly used across the different supply-chain consumer roles, beyond ensuring that SBOMs are available for others to use and refer to.
+>     * They don't have any specific metadata attributes that are commonly used across the different supply-chain consumer roles, beyond ensuring that SBOMs are available for others to use and refer to.
 > 1. (CISA-2024-3) Receives SBOMs for the purpose of sharing them with [SBOM Consumers](#sbom-consumer--role-) or other Distributors.
 > 1. (CISA-2023) Additionally, an SBOM Distributor may care about the following activities.
 >     * Discovery: Mechanism used by the consumer to know the SBOM exists and how to access it.